Howard Lee Chuan How

 Howard Lee Chuan How (李存孝 (Lí Chûn-hàu, Lei5 Cyun4 Haau3, Lǐ Cúnxiào); born 3 January 1983) is a Malaysian politician who has served as the Member of Parliament (MP) for Ipoh Timor since November 2022.
-He served as Member of the Perak State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Menteri Besar Ahmad Faizal Azumu from May 2018 to the collapse of the PH state administration in March 2020 and Member of the Perak State Legislative Assembly (MLA) for Pasir Pinji from May 2013 to November 2022.
-He is a member of the Democratic Action Party (DAP), a component party of the PH opposition coalition.
-In DAP, he served as Youth Chief or known as Chief of the DAP youth wing namely Democratic Action Party Socialist Youth (DAPSY) from December 2018 to March 2022 while in PH, he served as its 4th Youth Chief from September 2021 to July 2022 and previously served as its Deputy Youth Chief.
-He was the 24th President of International Union of Socialist Youth (IUSY).
+He served as member of the Perak State Executive Council (EXCO) in the Pakatan Harapan (PH) state administration under former Menteri Besar Ahmad Faizal Azumu from May 2018 to March 2020 and Member of the Perak State Legislative Assembly (MLA) for Pasir Pinji from May 2013 to November 2022.
+He is a member of the Democratic Action Party (DAP), a component party of the PH coalition.
+He has served as the National Political Education Director of DAP since March 2025 and is the State Treasurer of DAP of Perak.
+He served as the Youth Chief of PH from September 2021 to July 2022 and the Youth Chief of DAP from December 2018 to March 2022.
+He was also the 24th President of International Union of Socialist Youth (IUSY).

 Early life

 Lee was born in Ipoh in 1983 and was schooled at SRJK (C) Poi Lam until primary 6.
 He then continued his secondary education at Great Yarmouth High School & Technology College, United Kingdom, and completed a BTEC National Diploma in Science at Great Yarmouth FE College in the East of England.

-Lee has been involved in politics & activism as early as the age of 16 when he was elected Vice president of the local Student Union in the East of England.
-HE was the general manager of a Pizza Hut in Norwich UK Lee and a few of his counterparts founded a civil and society movement that revitalized a previously neglected section of Norwich City, into a heritage attraction and booming retail district.
+Lee has been involved in politics & activism as early as the age of 16 when he was elected vice president of the local Student Union in the East of England.
+He was the general manager of a Pizza Hut in Norwich UK Lee and a few of his counterparts founded a civil and society movement that revitalized a previously neglected section of Norwich City, into a heritage attraction and booming retail district.
 Active in local politics throughout his working life, he also contested as a candidate under the UK Liberal Democrats at a City Council by election.

-Lee returned to Malaysia at the end of 2007 saw the start of his involvement with DAP Malaysia.
-He was appointed campaign manager for the then first term candidate for the state assembly constituency of Canning, Sdr Wong Kah Woh.
+Lee returned to Malaysia at the end of 2007 saw the start of his involvement with DAP.
+He later joined DAP in January 2008 at the age of 25.
+He was appointed the campaign manager for Wong Kah Woh, the PR and DAP candidate for the Canning state seat who was making his electoral debut in the 2008 Perak state election.